-Wabtec's Board of Directors currently has nine members and three vacant seats.
+Wabtec's Board of Directors currently has 10 members and two vacant seats.
 The Board is divided into three classes whose terms of office end in successive years.
-Robert J. Brooks, William E. Kassling and Albert J. Neupaver, whose terms of office are expiring, have been nominated to serve for new terms ending in 2010.
-The Board may act at a future date to fill the three remaining vacancies or reduce the size of the Board.
-All nominations were made by the Nominating and Corporate Governance Committee, as further described under "Nominating and Corporate Governance Committee" on page 6, and approved by the entire Board of Directors.
+Emilio A. Fernandez, Lee B. Foster, II and James V. Napier, whose terms of office are expiring, have been nominated to serve for new terms ending in 2011.
+The Board may act at a future date to fill the two remaining vacancies or reduce the size of the Board.
+All nominations were made by the Nominating and Corporate Governance Committee, as further described under "Nominating and Corporate Governance Committee" on page 7, and approved by the entire Board of Directors.
 Mr. Vande Steeg was appointed to Wabtec's Board in February of 2007 to fill the vacancy created by the resignation of Mr. Davis.
+Mr. Hehir was appointed to the Board in July of 2007.